johnmeade/linux-yoga-9i-2-in-1-aura/readme.md

 * kernel versions below 6.12

-# ISH Workaround (auto-rotate and disbling keyboard/mouse)
+# ISH Workaround (auto-rotate, disabling keyboard/mouse, "tent" mode)

 Credit: https://dnsense.pub/posts/9-book5-sensor-hub/ and DeltaWhy for reporting

 The Intel "Integrated Sensor Hub" uses proprietary firmware that is not upstreamed in the Linux kernel.
 However, the file distributed to Windows installations works as-is with no modifications, and can just be copy-pasted into Linux.

 Warning: Assume this firmware file isn't legal to redistribute.
 Only copy it from your own installation and don't share it.
+I think upstreaming is possible but may require Lenovo and/or Intel's sign-off.

 **Step 1: Obtain the firmware file**